nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 }
 ```

-The transparent bridging will convey all subscribe/unsubscribe packet from all local client to the remote bridging target.
-Which provides a simple way to use bridging without specify the bridging topic before starting service.
+The transparent bridging will convey all subscribe/unsubscribe packets from all local clients to the remote bridging target.
+This provides a simple way to use bridging without specifying the bridging topic before starting service.
 :::

 ::: tab Hybrid bridging

-Hybrid bridging allows user to set a list of remote bridging servers in the config.
-Then it will trying the series of bridging targets one by one at each time of reconnect.
+Hybrid bridging allows users to set a list of remote bridging servers in the config.
+Then it will try the series of bridging targets one by one each time of reconnects.

 ```
 bridges.mqtt.mybridge {